Selected Archive Recordings

 Chinaman, Laundryman (arr.
 Alexis Alrich)

-two arrangements of Ruth Crawford Seeger "songs", (often called the Two Ricercari) for plucked string ensemble and soprano.
-The group included me (mandocello), Alexis Alrich (troubadour harp on CL and conducting on SV), John Imholz (guitar, SV), Dana Rath (violin), Paul Binkley (mandola), and Susan Narucki, soprano.
+Two arrangements of Ruth Crawford Seeger "songs", (often called the Two Ricercari) for plucked string ensemble and soprano.
+The group included LP (mandocello), Alexis Alrich (troubadour harp on CL and conducting on SV), John Imholz (guitar, SV), Dana Rath (mandolin), Paul Binkley (mandola), and Susan Narucki, soprano.
 Live performances from the March 28, 1987 concert I curated of Ruth Crawford Seeger's music.
-The arrangements are really recompositions (the vocal line is the same as the originals), and both are published in New Music for Plucked Strings, Frog Peak Music.
+The arrangements are recompositions (the vocal line is the same as the originals).
+Both are published in New Music for Plucked Strings, Frog Peak Music.
 This ensemble gave a number of performances of these pieces in the Bay Area in the mid-1980s (also: Santa Cruz Performance).

 Sascha's Song (for the peoples of Chile) (1976) tape piece